department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/feature-reference/oh-scheduling-requirements.md

 Follows the business rules for [login and access](login-and-access.md).

 OH facilities can be configured the online scheduling options available to Veterans:
-- Direct scheduling through VAOS can be enabled for `Nutrition and Food` appointments for a given location.
+- Direct scheduling through VAOS can be enabled for appointments of a given care type at a given location.
-- Requests through VAOS can be enabled for `Nutrition and Food` appointments for a given location
+- Requests through VAOS can be enabled for appointments of a given care type at a given location.

 ### Direct scheduling

 **A Veteran must [choose a type of care](schedule-flow/all--type-of-care.md).**
-   - Only `Nutrition and Food` appointments are supported for direct scheduling or requests.
+   - VAOS supports direct scheduling and requests.
+   - The MVP will only support nutrition and food specialty care.
+   - In the future other types of care will be supported [Types TBD]

 **A Veteran must [choose a location for their appointment](schedule-flow/va-direct--choose-location.md) for their selected type of care.**